Adam-Reminger/rsschool-cv/cv.md

 none (in IT)

 ### Education:
-Jagiellonian University "Advanced Materials and Nanotechnology", Cracow University of Science an Technology "Material Engeneering and Ceramics"
+- Jagiellonian University "Advanced Materials and Nanotechnology"
+- Cracow University of Science an Technology "Material Engeneering and Ceramics"

 ### Languages:
 - English, level B2